MarcelloDiSimone/javascript.texasholdem/README.md

 javascript.texasholdem
 ======================

-Requires Node.js, NPM and a globaly installed grunt-cli for the setup
+Requires Node.js, NPM and a globally installed grunt-cli for the setup

 ```shell
     npm install grunt-cli -g